Lindsay89/beautiful-react-ui/src/components/Elements/Modal/README.md

 ### Closable button
-The prop `onToggle` accept a function that will be run when click close button.
+The prop `onToggle` accept a function that will be run when clicking on closable button.

 ```jsx
 import {Button} from 'beautiful-ui';